DigitalBrainProject/seminar/README.md

 ### 2025/6/13 Fri 10:30-12:00 (JST)

+**Presentator**: [Stefano Panzeri](https://www.uke.de/english/departments-institutes/institutes/department-of-excellence-for-neural-information-processing/team/index.html) (Institute of Neural Information Processing, University Medical Center Hamburg-Eppendorf)

+**Dat**e:  2025/8/27 Wed 15:00-16:30 (JST), 8/27 Wed 8:00-9:30 (CET)

+**Place**: Zoom (The registered page is above and same as usual link)

+**Title**: Dissecting the contribution to perceptual decisions of encoding and readout of neural information

+**Abstract**:
+Perceptual decisions require that neural populations encode information about the sensory environment and that other downstream populations read it out to inform behavioral outputs.
+Here we present our computational work to provide methods that individuate and tease apart the contribution of these two neural operations to the formation of perceptual decisions.
+We exemplify these methods with the study of several datasets from sensory and parietal cortices and we discuss their implications for understanding the emergent computations of neural population codes.

+# Past Seminars

 **Presentator**: [Anton Arkhipov](https://alleninstitute.org/person/anton-arkhipov/) (Allen Institute)

 **Dat**e:  2025/6/13 Fri 10:30-12:00 (JST), 6/12 Thr 18:30-20:00 at Seattle time